sesiii/NGO_Management_system/README.md

 Welcome to the NGO Management System, a Flask web application designed to streamline NGO operations and management.

-Access the app at (tinyurl.com/sesiii).
+Access the app at (tinyurl.com/sesiii) or at bit.ly/haasi

 To run the project on your machine, simply follow these steps: